-Prior medical conditions will become eligible for sharing based on the Member’s tenure with Sedera, as indicated by the following graduated sharing schedule:
+Prior medical conditions will become eligible for sharing based on the Member’s tenure with Sedera, as indicated by the guidelines.

 Sharing restrictions do not apply for high blood pressure, as long as the member has not been hospitalized for high blood pressure in the 36 months prior to membership and the condition is controlled through medication and/ or diet.
 However, medication for treatment of high blood pressure as a chronic condition will not be shared.

 What if I lose my job or change employers?
-Can I take my Sedera plan with me if I leave my employer?
-What are my options?
+Can I take my Sedera membership with me?

-Continuation of Membership in Sedera’s Health Care Sharing program after termination of employment is dependent on, 1) Whether the participating employer provides COBRA continuation coverage of their group MEC plan, and 2) Whether the former employee chooses to exercise their federal COBRA option to continue their group MEC plan.
-If the participating employer provides COBRA benefits, and the former employee elects to continue their MEC plan, they may continue their Sedera Membership as well.
+Continuation of Membership in Sedera’s Medical Cost Sharing program after termination of employment is dependent on, 1) Whether the participating employer provides COBRA continuation coverage of their self-insurance group plan, and 2) Whether the former employee chooses to exercise their federal COBRA option to continue their group plan.
+If the participating employer provides COBRA benefits, and the former employee elects to continue their group plan, they may continue their Sedera Membership as well.

-Former employees also have the option to enroll in individual health insurance coverage through their state or federal insurance Marketplace within 60 days of termination of their group MEC plan.
+Former employees also have the option to enroll in individual health insurance coverage through their state or federal insurance Marketplace within 60 days of termination of their employer’s group plan.